 Reduce your anxiety.

 - Prepare a checklist of items you need to take to the test.
 Remember to take two acceptable forms of identification (see your Authorization to Test), directions to the testing facility, money for parking, etc. If the test will be held in an unfamiliar location, reduce your anxiety by taking a trip to the site before the test day.
 If you will be driving, familiarize yourself with the route, traffic patterns, and parking facilities.
 Review the reporting time instructions in your Authorization to Test.
 Allow extra time to be sure you arrive on schedule.

 - Complete your study plan before the test day.
 Instead of last-minute studying, plan to relax and get a good night's sleep so you will be well-rested on test day.
 A brief review of the material may be helpful, but a long study session can be counterproductive.

 - Make yourself comfortable on the test day.
 Remember that no food or drink will be allowed in the testing room, and it may be several hours before you can eat again.
 If possible, avoid substances that could make you feel anxious, drowsy, or create the need for frequent trips to the restroom.
-Candidates will be permitted to leave the testing room only with the supervisor's permission.
-Candidates will not be permitted to make up the time lost.
+You will be permitted to leave the testing room only with the supervisor's permission.
+If you leave the room you will not be permitted to make up the time lost.
 Dress comfortably and be prepared for temperature fluctuations in the testing room.
 Do not bring study materials to the test site.
 Small lockers will be provided to secure valuables.